johnbaldwin3/TIY-Final-Project/README.md

 *  Charles may also view the rankings page where all badges, points, etc. maybe accessed.
 On this page, there will be a filterable field to rank users based on different criteria.
 Charles may edit his own personal profile at any given time as well, or view other user profiles.

-*  When Charles is done and feels like taking trip on the HMS Beagle, he can log out of his account if he wishes.
+*  When Charles is done and feels like a taking trip on the HMS Beagle to foreign lands, he can log out of his account if he wishes, and sign back in as an existing user when he returns.